gerhynes/mongodb-notes/README.md

 ## Removing Subdocuments

 When you remove a subdocuement, it does not automatically save the record in the database.
 You still have to manually call save on the parent record.

+## Virtual Types

+A virtual type is any field on a model that does not get persisted to the MongoDB database.

+For example, postCount can be calculated from looking at the length of the posts array, rather than being stored as its own value.

+When you try to access a virtual type, it runs a getter function which returns the value.